 Rounding a turn, I was surprised to see Nailz had set up her tent.
 As I walked up, she announced she was tired and had decided to stop for the day.
 The road walking and rocks on this trail can take a toll, and we commiserated before I told her I was going to camp a little further down.

 There were a couple of large oaks about a couple of hundred yards further down, and I set up camp amidst what appeared to have been a very old settlement with rusted cans and pieces of tools.
 I always wondered about the people that had carved out homes in this bleak landscape.
-Was there even enough water and raw materials to sustain yourself out here permanently?
+Was there enough water and raw materials to sustain yourself permanently?

 Before long, Spielberg arrived and set up his tarptent about 50 yards past me, and then Nailz’s brother and girlfriend set up their shelter about 100 yards before me.
 I was now in the middle of a group and camping with the first people since Cricket.